Healthy Homes Assessment Grenada Village

 Home Assessments Grenada Village for Rental Properties

-• Is the space under the floor covered in insulation and is there a ground moisture barrier in place?
+• Does the subfloor space insulated and is a ground moisture barrier present?

-• Do you think the ceiling insulation require replenishment or replacement?
+• Does the ceiling insulation require replenishment or replacement?

-• Does the house have enough air circulation, including extractor fans?
+• Does the home has enough ventilation, including extractor fans?

 home assessments for rental properties